axjv/TOS-lua/README.md

 - /duels help -- Information about the addon.

 By default, duels are set to "on", meaning you will recieve duel requests.
 It is set this way to prevent inconvenience in the case that somebody unwittingly installs the addon.

-These settings can and should be customized in the following file after first launch:

-`addons\miei\toggleduels-settings.lua`

-This addon requires Miei Utility.